Bergen Cruise Port

 - How do I get from the cruise port to Bergen centre?

-- Typical options include On foot, Shuttle bus, Taxi, Tram, Local bus.
+- Typical options include On foot, Shuttle bus, Taxi, Hop-on Hop-off, Tram, Local bus.
 Durations and costs are listed in the transport section above.

 - How much time do I need in Bergen?